datanapps/AndroidUtility/README.md

  Benifits:
 1. It provide support in JAVA as well as KOTLIN
 2. It will provide all application information at same place.
-3. Easy to integrate and easy to use
+3. Easy to integrate and easy to use and provide a support for application